vivekthangam/CheatSheet_Tutorial/system_design.md

 ---

-## 🏗️ 3.
+## ðŸ—ï¸ 3.
 The FAANG System Design Checklist

 When designing any system (URL Shortener, Uber, etc.), follow this **Step-by-Step flow**: